pushmix/web-notification/README.md

 ### Sending Web Push Notifications

-In the Dashboard you will find one or more of your subscriptions cards.
+In the Dashboard, you will find one or more of your subscriptions cards.
 Press **Push Notification** button at the bottom of subscription card.

-There are three steps that you will need to go through to prepare notification message: _Select Audience_, _Enter Content_ and specify _Actions_.
+There are three steps that you will need to go through to prepare the notification message: _Select Audience_, _Enter Content_ and specify _Actions_.

 ![alt text](https://pushmix.github.io/web-notification/img/push_notification_1.png "Dashboard")